Aider-AI/aider/README.md

 * Aider can give *GPT-4* a
 [map of your entire git repo](https://aider.chat/docs/ctags.html), which helps it understand and modify large codebases.
-* You can also edit files by hand using your editor while chatting with `aider`.
+* You can also edit files by hand using your editor while chatting with aider.
 Aider will notice these out-of-band edits and ask if you'd like to commit them.
-This lets you bounce back and forth between the `aider` chat and your editor, to collaboratively code with GPT.
+This lets you bounce back and forth between the aider chat and your editor, to collaboratively code with GPT.

 ## GPT-4 vs GPT-3.5